Sleep Room: (2001-2002)

-Three become four again (2008-2009)
+(2008-2009)

-Alex Bowen auditioned for the band and the band was instantly impressed, for he learned most of the catalogue in a very short period of time and applied his own unique style to the music.
+In late 2008, Alex Bowen auditioned for the band and won the spot as the band's new bass player.
 Bowen tightened up the newly written, previously bass-less tracks, and inspired several new songs with music of his own.
-Bowen made his live debut in The Three Bee's, Reading and the gig was a success.
 Following a number of gigs around Reading, Bowen and Sleep Room began to write their fourth studio album.

-Entering Earth Terminal for a third time, Lewis Childs and Sleep Room recorded and mixed the five song EP Gone in three days.
-The album features a honed Sleep Room style; while the epic and progressive nature is retained, the songs have become more compact.
-Still experimental in structure, and unique in sound, Sleep Room have produced something which is accessible as well as thought provoking.
+Entering Earth Terminal for a third time, Lewis Childs and Sleep Room recorded and mixed the five song EP Gone in three days, released in 2010.